sahitya-chandra/codexa/README.md

 **Step 3: Download a Model**

-Pull a model that Guardian can use:
+Pull a model that Codexa can use:

 ```bash
 # Recommended: Fast and lightweight - 3B parameters